Data Quality Metric Library

 Specific comments on the metric

-There are surface records that will legitimately fail this validation test (i.e. Slurry surfaces).
+The grade ranges were chosen by the project team to allow for potential exceptions.
+For example, there are surface records that will legitimately fail this validation test (i.e. Slurry surfaces).
 These typically constitute a small proportion of each network and have been considered in setting the grade ranges for this metric.

 Changes for 2020/21